Priorities

 ♦ Supporting vulnerable residents including immigrants, people with disabilities, and older adults.

 The county provides the social safety net and so plays a central role in addressing issues of economic inequality and social justice.
 The county has formed important partnerships with non-profits to close gaps in addressing homelessness, domestic violence, and support for immigrants.
-For social justice it has a criminal justice resource department to help decrease the use of jail.
-It pays a living wage to it workers and has a policy to encourage vendors to pay a living wage.
-However, with the rising needs the county could do more.
-In my conversations with community human service non-profits, there is a need for an emergency shelter for men, more rapid rehousing for the homeless, and more services for domestic violence.
-For actions that may not require more funding, the county should make sure that it provides the training, support, and culture to allow its social service staff to provide the best services to residents in need.
-I have heard anecdotal reports that certain departments are not welcoming to people of color.
-As commissioner, I would want a report on staff turnover in the key human services departments.
+It has an exemplary criminal justice resource department to help divert people from the criminal justice system.
+It pays a living wage to its workers and has a policy to encourage vendors to pay a living wage.
+However, there are always rising needs as economic and social changes affect our county.
+The Covid 19 health crisis exposed safety net vulnerabilities and made it harder to addressed given shortages of behavioral and physical health workers.

 ♦ Investing in our young people through adequate funding of public schools.

-I would work with both school boards to create a plan to address the aging schools.
-By NC statute, school facilities are the responsibility of County Commissioners and there is no excuse for not addressing the health and safety needs of our children.
-Addressing aging schools is an equity issue since poor children are likely to be most affected, an economic development since strong public schools attract businesses, and an environmental issue since our older schools are energy inefficient.
+Many of our school facilities have deteriorated to the point that they negatively affect the health, safety, and learning of our children.
+Addressing aging schools is an equity issue since poor children are likely to be most affected, an economic development issue since strong public schools attract businesses and employees, and an environmental issue since our older schools are energy inefficient.

 ♦ Developing our economy with good jobs, affordable housing, and reliable, convenient transportation.